-Discover Sydney's coolest hidden gems
+Discover the secrets of Sydney's with our pick of the coolest hidden gems

 With stretches of beautiful coastline, enchanting gardens and some of the most iconic architecture in the world, Sydney isn't short of a visual masterpiece.
 But beneath the surface of our cherished Harbour City sits a stack of lesser-known hideaways just waiting to be explored.